MAJigsaw77/extension-androidtools/README.md

 // To get the internal android storage directory AndroidTools.getExternalStorageDirectory();

+// Hardware library
+import android.Hardware;

+// To make the phone to vibrate
+Hardware.vibrate(4);// the number is the duration :)

+// To get the screen Width
+Hardware.getScreenWidth();

+// To get the screen Height Hardware.getScreenHeight();

+// To wake up the phone
+Hardware.wakeUp();
 ```

-Look in AndroidTools.hx for more :)
+Look in the source for more :)